tomchaplin/kenzo_magnitude/README.md

 popd
 ```

-Now we are ready to start computing the MPSS/
+Now we are ready to start computing the MPSS.

 ## Usage